 Clojure is a small language whose primary goals are simplicity and correctness.
 As a functional language, it emphasizes immutability and declarative programming.
-As you'll see in this book, these features make it easy and idiomatic to write clean and correct code.
+As you'll see, these features make it easy and idiomatic to write clean and correct code.

-Web development has many languages to choose from and as many opinions on what makes any one of them a good language.
+Web development has many languages to choose from and as many opinions on what makes a language "good."
 Some languages are simple but verbose.
 You've probably heard people say that verbosity doesn't matter-that if two languages are Turing complete, anything that can be written in one language can also be written in the other with a bit of extra code.
+We think that's missing the point.

-I think that's missing the point.
-The real question is not whether something can be expressed in principle; it's how well the language maps to the problem being solved.
+The real question isn't whether something can be expressed in principle; it's how well the language maps to the problem being solved.
 One language lets you think in terms of your problem domain, while another forces you to translate the problem to its constructs.

 The latter is often tedious and rarely enjoyable.
 You end up writing a lot of boilerplate code and constantly repeating yourself.
-There's a certain amount of irony involved in having to write repetitive code.
+There's a certain irony in having to write repetitive code.